dilawar/ncbs/handbook/student_handbook.markdown

 academic leaders with a competence to define and solve new kinds of problems for the advancement of science and society.

+## PhD Programme
-**PhD Programme:** NCBS and inStem offer a graduate programme leading to the award of a PhD degree for students holding a Masters degree in a basic science, or a Bachelors degree in any applied science.
+ NCBS and inStem offer a graduate programme leading to the award of a PhD degree for students holding a Masters degree in a basic science, or a Bachelors degree in any applied science.
 The standard tenure is 5 years.
 Students from NCBS are registered at TIFR Mumbai, and those from inStem at Manipal University.

+## Integrated MSc-PhD Programme
-**Integrated MSc-PhD Programme:** NCBS offers a graduate programme leading to the award of a PhD degree for students holding a Bachelors degree in any basic or applied science.
+ NCBS offers a graduate programme leading to the award of a PhD degree for students holding a Bachelors degree in any basic or applied science.
 Students from 4-year Bachelors programmes can opt to be considered either for the Int-PhD or the PhD stream during the application process.
 The standard tenure is 6 years.
 Students are registered at TIFR Mumbai.

+## MSc-by-Research Programme
-**MSc-by-Research Programme:** Candidates applying for the Int-PhD programme may sometimes be offered a position in the NCBS MSc-by-Research programme.
+ Candidates applying for the Int-PhD programme may sometimes be offered a position in the NCBS MSc-by-Research programme.
 Selected students must identify a suitable host laboratory and be funded on extramural grants.
 The standard tenure is 3 years.
 Students are registered at TIFR Mumbai.

-**MSc in Wildlife and Conservation:** NCBS, the Centre for Wildlife Studies (CWS), and the Wildlife Conservation Society (WCS) jointly run the MSc in Wildlife and Conservation programme.
+## MSc in Wildlife and Conservation
+ NCBS, the Centre for Wildlife
+Studies (CWS), and the Wildlife Conservation Society (WCS) jointly run the MSc in Wildlife and Conservation programme.
 This two-year programme is organized into three semesters of course work, and a final semester of field research and thesis preparation.
 Students are registered at TIFR Mumbai.

+## TIFR Academic Structure
-**TIFR Academic Structure:** The Tata Institute of Fundamental Research has been deemed a University.
+ The Tata Institute of Fundamental Research has been deemed a University.
 The Academic Council of the TIFR exercises oversight over the functioning of the University, setting policy, initiating new programmes and approving the award of degrees recommended